alwaysdata/documentation/api/usage.en.md

 ### Linked resources

-If you access resources linked to a user or a specific account, then you will need to specify this with your authentication while specifying one or more parameter(s):
+If you access resources linked to a user or a specific account, then you will need to specify this with your authentication while using one of the following parameters:

 - **account**: this is the account you wish to access.
 If for example you have a number of accounts but you wish to access a resource in a specific account.
 - **customer**: if you have certain permissions on another user, then you need to specify their e-mail address.